 - Categorize your expenses.
 Identify all your priorities and expenses, including your needs and wants, debt, emergency fund, and other savings goals.
 Are you planning a vacation or want to buy a new car?
 Make sure those are separate categories within your budget.

 Budgeting is one of the best ways to curb overspending and to create good financial habits.
 As Yolo County’s #1 Best Credit Union, we’re here to help you grow your future.
 Click here to download a fillable zero-based budgeting spreadsheet or download a zero-dollar budgeting app to track your spending right from your phone.
-If you would like to learn how to budget for life, check out this Achieve playlist or schedule an appointment with a local expert.
+For a more visual way of tracking your debt payoff over time, download our Game of Debt-Free Life.